-- Advantage: Uses imidacloprid as the active ingredient, and is generally regarded as safe for cats and kittens over six weeks of age.
-Does not kill ticks.
-We personally use this product and have not seen a flea in our house for several years.
+- Advantage: This uses imidacloprid as the active ingredient, and is generally regarded as safe for cats and kittens over 6 weeks of age.
+It does not kill ticks.

-- Frontline: Said to kill both fleas and ticks; Frontline uses a synthetic ingredient called fipronil, which may cause a temporary sensitivity in the area of application.
+- Frontline: Said to kill both fleas and ticks, Frontline uses a synthetic ingredient called fipronil, which may cause temporary sensitivity in the area of application.